alangixxer/aws-ssh-bless-with-blessclient/README.md

 <summary><strong>Detailed Break Down of the CloudFormation template(expand for details)</strong></summary><p>

 #### 1. Two EC2 instances are created.

-- One instance will take place of a personal laptop.
-The other instance will serve as "some other box" to SSH into.
+- The first created instance will take place of a personal laptop (client workstation).
+The second instance will serve as "some other box within AWS" to SSH into.
 The demonstration is done this way so it can be fully automated from one CloudFormation template.
-The EC2 instances have permission to KMS decrypt and write/read to S3 which would not be needed for normal use.
+The EC2 instances have permission to KMS decrypt and write/read to S3 which would not be needed required for normal use.

 #### 2. Two IAM roles are created; **BlessLambdaRole** and **BlessInvokeRole.**

 - BlessLambdaRole has the following trust relationship.
 	```json
 	{